Firecracker Sugar Cookie Bars

 This post may contain affiliate links.
 See our disclosure policy.

-• Shortening or butter – make sure it’s softened to room temperature.
-You can also use a combination of both butter and shortening.
+• Butter – make sure it’s softened to room temperature.

 • Eggs